wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 # SMART on FHIR

-Follow the tutorial below to learn about how you can leverage Asgardeo to implement a robust authentication and authorization mechanism for your healthcare applications built on SMART on FHIR.
+Follow the tutorial below to learn how you can leverage Asgardeo as an identity provider, to implement a robust authentication and authorization mechanism for your healthcare applications built on SMART on FHIR.

 ## What is FHIR?